Children’s Well-Being and Development

 Yasemin is a faculty member at Koç University and has worked on several country-wise evaluations and large-N surveys.
 She is a quantitative methodologist with expertise in the evaluation of social, educational, and health programs, experimental/quasi-experimental design, and models to optimize intervention effectiveness.

-Aytug Sasmaz is currently a Ph.D. candidate at the Government Department of Harvard University.
+Aytug is a political scientist working on political parties, social policy, and democratic decline, primarily in the Middle East and North Africa.
+His work also explores voters' responses to executive aggrandizement (focusing on Turkey) and social welfare in the context of ethnic and organizational diversity (focusing on Lebanon).
+He received his PhD in political science from Harvard University Government Department (July 2021).
 He holds degrees in political science from Bogazici University (BA), LSE (MSc), and Brown University (MA).
-Prior to his doctoral training, he worked as an education policy analyst at the Education Reform Initiative in Turkey, executing research and evaluation projects in collaboration with the Ministry of National Education, UNICEF and World Bank.
+Prior to his doctoral training, he worked as an education policy analyst at the Education Reform Initiative in Turkey, executing research and evaluation projects in collaboration with the Ministry of National Education, UNICEF, and World Bank.

 Child Protection Expert